 Choose SINK tax or ordinary Swedish tax

 When you fill out the application form, you must also decide whether you wish to pay tax according to the so-called SINK scheme or the ordinary Swedish income tax law.
-SINK is a state gross tax on earned income, which means that you are only taxed 25 % (2018) - in return you get no deductions.
+SINK is a state gross tax on earned income, which means that you are only taxed 25 percent (2019) - in return you get no deductions.